Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 2- Acorn DIY Bird Feeder Plans

-This DIY birder feeder resembles an acorn and is so easy to make.
-A round piece of wood for the top and a piece of wire to fashion the rest of the acorn is all that’s needed to create this whimsical and functional feeder.
-With leftover items on hand, this bird feeder plan will cost almost nothing to build.
+This DIY birder feeder by triedandtrueblog resembles an acorn and is so easy to make.
+A round piece of wood for the top and a piece of wire to fashion the rest of the acorn is all that’s needed to create this whimsical and functional feeder. every one of us some leftover items on hand, this bird feeder plan will cost almost nothing to build.
 The easy access to the seeds inside the feeder will keep the birds happy and squirrels can’t get in to rob the seeds.

 DIY birder feeder